Piaseczno: World War II

+The Polish resistance was active, secret Polish education was organized, and the present-day district of Zalesie Dolne was the location of secret meetings of both the command of the Grey Ranks and the Education Department of the Government Delegation for Poland.

 In 1944, local Poles supported the Polish Warsaw Uprising, which took place in nearby Warsaw, and some were killed by the Germans in revenge.
+During the uprising, the occupiers perpetrated two massacres of Poles within the present-day town limits, killing over 50 people.
 From August 1944, a secret Polish hospital for wounded insurgents from Warsaw operated in the town.
+Many Poles fled from the Germans from Warsaw to Piaseczno, and were sheltered by the local population.
+After the uprising, in October 1944, the German army surrounded Piaseczno and caught some 1,000 Polish refugees from Warsaw.
 The German occupation ended on January 17, 1945, when the Polish 1st Warsaw Armoured Brigade entered the town without a fight.

+Recent history

+In 1952, town limits were expanded by including the settlements of Orężna, Zalesie Dolne and Zalesinek as new neighbourhoods.

 Town Hall

-The original Town Hall was burned down in 1655 by the Swedes during the deluge.
+The original Town Hall was burned down in 1655 by the Swedes during the Deluge.
 The second accidentally burned down in 1730.
-A third Town Hall was constructed in the middle of the 18th century but was burned down during the Kościuszko Uprising in 1794.
-In 1815 the Russians began rebuilding it and the current Town hall was built in a classical style between 1823 and 1824.
+A third Town Hall was constructed in the middle of the 18th century but was burned down by the Russians in 1794.
+In 1815 the rebuilding was initiated and the current Town hall was built in a Neoclassical style between 1823 and 1824.

 Religious communities

 For some time the town of Piaseczno had a diverse religious community.